estrogen-gaming/bouncer/README.md

 >
 > Referenced configuration fields and their purposes can be found at [Configuration](#configuration) section.

-1. When user sends a message to a channel they're not yet allowed to, they're given the role with specified `pendingInterviewId`.
+1. When a user sends a message to a channel they're not yet allowed to, they're given the role with specified `pendingInterviewId`.
 2. After that, bouncer sends a message to specified `interviewFlagsId` channel to announce moderators about this.
-3. When moderators specified with `moderatorId` role id wants to interview an user, they use `/interview` command to interview them.
+3. When moderators specified with `moderatorId` role id wants to interview a user, they use `/interview` command to interview them.
    - There are two types of interview: Text and ID.
 4. When a moderator starts to interview a user, they're given the role with specified `ongoingInterviewId` and